- The Goals

 Achieving the United Nations' (UN) Sustainable Development Goals (SDGs) requires cross-sectoral partnerships and interdisciplinary knowledge.
 SFU strives to convene collaborations and dialogue across these dimensions, both locally and internationally.
 We engage our global, national and local community to create mutuality, justice and equity in our partnerships with government, private sector, non-governmental and community-based organizations, civil society and academia.

 SFU’s memberships in global networks that mobilize on the SDGs allow us to collaborate globally to advance the 17 goals.
-Memberships include: Sustainable Development Solutions Network (SDSN); University Social Responsibility Network (USRN); Association of Pacific Rim Universities (APRU); Inter-American Organization for Higher Education (IOHE); and the Association of Commonwealth Universities (ACU) network.
+Memberships include: Sustainable Development Solutions Network (SDSN), University Social Responsibility Network (USRN), Association of Pacific Rim Universities (APRU), and the Inter-American Organization for Higher Education (IOHE).

-SFU is also a partner of the Pacific Institute for Climate Solutions (PICS), hosted and led by the University of Victoria in collaboration with the University of British Columbia, SFU and the University of Northern British Columbia.
-PICS was established in 2008 with an endowment from the B.C. government, partners with governments, the private sector, researchers, non-governmental and community-based organizations, and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions for British Columbia, Canada and the world.
+SFU is a partner of the Pacific Institute for Climate Solutions (PICS), hosted and led by the University of Victoria in collaboration with the University of British Columbia, SFU and the University of Northern British Columbia.
+PICS was established in 2008 with an endowment from the B.C. government.
+The organization partners with governments, the private sector, researchers, non-governmental and community-based organizations to research, monitor and assess the potential impacts of climate change.
+It also aims to evaluate, develop and promote viable mitigation and adaptation options to inform climate change options and actions for B.C., Canada and the world.

 SFU regularly collaborates with non-governmental and community-based organizations to amplify local, regional, and global impact.
 These partnerships enable students, researchers and faculty to tackle the SDGs in ways that authentically respond to community needs.
 Some current initiatives include: